 If you want to draw a puppy, just make the head bigger.
 If it's a puppy of a large breed, it will also have unusually large paws.

 The skeleton itself isn't the only thing that makes the pose.
-Joints are very important for the animal to move, so you need to understand them before drawing something else than a rigid side view.
+Joints are very important for the animal to move, so you need to understand them before drawing something other than a rigid side view.
 Dogs are really similar to cats here, so I suggest you take a look at the first step of my cat tutorial to find out more.

 In my picture, I've added simplified muscle masses for both dogs.

-If you want to draw a short haired dog, there's more to learn.
+If you want to draw a short-haired dog, there's more to learn.
 More detailed muscles also come in handy when you need to emphasize the dog's strength.

 My little dog family is now very muscular!

-3. How To Draw Dog Paws
+3. How to Draw a Dog's Paws

 Dogs, just like cats, walk on their fingertips.
-They don't have actual claws, they're more like nails and they're not used for fighting.
+They don't have actual claws—they're more like nails, and they're not used for fighting.

 Add the pads.

 You can now draw the contours of the paw and add the nails.
 Don't make them pointy and sharp.
-They wear down all the time, as they can't be retracted like a cats claw.
+They wear down all the time, as they can't be retracted like a cat's claw.

 Cover the paw with fur, leaving the pads visible.